 Check out our energy-conscious guides below:

 - Have you considered investing in renewable energy?
-If so, check out our guide on solar panels and the positive impact they have on the environment and our electricity supply.
+If so, check out our guide on solar panels and the positive impact they have on the environment or listen to our solar panel podcast special with Dr. Paul Deane.

 - Understanding the new energy efficiency labels on appliances will help you make more eco-friendly decisions when purchasing products.
 Discover how to read these labels here.